Daveb4444/Nationbuilder-scraper/README.md

 # Restore Nationbuilder settings

-Having completed the import, the blog in Nationbuilder needs to be restored to the previous settings.
+Having completed the import, the blog in Nationbuilder can be restored to the previous settings.

 - Sign in to Nationbuilder
-- Select Edit for the blog page
+- Select *Edit* for the blog page
-- Select the blog settings tab
+- Select *Settings* tab for the blog
 - Change the *Number of posts to show at a time* setting to the original value
 - Save settings
-- Select the Template tab
+- Select the *Template* tab
-- If the page was using a custom template, select the whole code, delete it, paste the custom code back that was saved previously and then click on Save and publish changes
+- If the page was using a custom template, select the whole code, delete it, paste the custom code back that was saved previously and then click on *Save and publish changes*
-- If the page was not using a custom template, scroll to the bottom and click on Delete custom template
+- If the page was not using a custom template, scroll to the bottom and click on *Delete custom template*
-- A confirmation window opens, click on Delete custom template
+- A confirmation window opens, click on *Delete custom template*
 - Refresh the live page to verify it is no longer showing the key image or the full content

-The blog page should now be showing all the data from before, plus the key_image and After the flip section.
+The blog page should now be restored to the previous settings.

 # Post restoration checks
 Looking in the Fleet editor all the imported pages should now be seen in News Administration.